Reference counting: Rust

 Using these constructs allows programmers to avoid lifetimes for a small runtime cost.
 Both reference counters keep track of the number of owners, as they must drop themselves when no owners remain.

 One noteworthy facet of these types is related to their usage as a shared reference.
-In Rust, shared references cannot mutate their held data, so Rc often comes bundled with Cell, and Arc with Mutex, in contexts where interior mutability is necessary.
+In Rust, shared references cannot mutate their held data, so std::rc::Rc often comes bundled with std::cell::Cell, and std::sync::Arc with std::sync::Mutex, in contexts where interior mutability is necessary.

-Interior mutability without UnsafeCell has performance costs, too, so, for maximum performance, some applications may call for additional complexity.
+Interior mutability without std::cell::UnsafeCell has performance costs, too, so, for maximum performance, some applications may call for additional complexity.

 Squirrel

 Squirrel uses reference counting with cycle detection.

 This tiny language is relatively unknown outside the video game industry; however, it is a concrete example of how reference counting can be practical and efficient (especially in realtime environments).

 Swift

 Swift uses reference counting to track and manage the memory of class instances, and provides the weak keyword for creating weak references.
 Instances of value types do not use reference counting.